Export a document with the Google Docs Add-On

 If you have previously exported the current document, the connections to which you have exported that document will be listed at the top under the Previously exported connections heading, with the remainder of the connections listed below under Other connections.

-To export to a specific connection, click the Export button next to the connection name.
+Click the Export button next to the connection name to export to that connection.
 The add-on will start the export by uploading the content to the Cloudpress servers.
 You will be navigated to a status page where you can see the export status.

 The export status card displays the following information: